Our Lady of the Most Holy Rosary, Queen of the Caracol: History

 In the Spanish colonial period, water transport was among the best means and cargo from the south were brought to Manila by big boats, including the many batel (fishing boats) in Manila Bay.
 On an unknown date, a strong typhoon struck Manila and its surrounding provinces, causing great destruction and death especially along the coastal areas.
 Countless boats with fishermen as well as merchants were caught in the tempest at sea, including one from Mindoro loaded with merchandise.
 The furious wind and rain, along with waves, threatened to capsize the already flooded boat, so the terrified crew lashed themselves to the craft to avoid being thrown overboard.
 Their captain entered the cabin to check whatever goods he could save, and noticed the framed image of Our Lady of the Most Holy Rosary hanging on a post.
 A strong wind rocking the boat made the frame swing and nearly fly into the water, but the mere sight of the icon gave him some hope for safety.
 He begged the Virgin to spare all their lives, making a vow to build a chapel in her honour once they landed safely on shore.

-The Virgin must have heard his prayers as the stormy night was followed by a calm, sunny morning.
+The stormy night was followed by a calm, sunny morning.
 They found themselves on the shore of Mojón (now Muzón), a sitio of Salinas-Marcella.
 With great joy and gratitude, they fulfilled the captain’s promise and built a chapel on land said to belong to a certain Lieutenant Félix Suasa.
 The makeshift chapel was made of bamboo and the lumber from the salvaged boat was used to make the altar for the Virgin.
 There was great feasting, and the crew entrusted the icon to the people of Mojón, with the celebrations becoming the town fiesta.
 After some time, the people felt the Virgin should have a larger and more beautiful home, so the present shrine was built and the icon translated there.

 The altarpiece where the image is enshrined.

 There are no extant records as to when the icon arrived and became patroness of Rosario.
 On April 21, 1984, Tony Nazareno, president of the Antique Dealers Association of the Philippines, came to examine the painting.
 According to him, the image is a product of a Filipino artist, with the Virgin’s face being more Filipina – a rarity in local religious iconography.
 He theorised based on the icon’s style that it was by the painter, Faustino Quiotang, and Nazareno suggested it was produced sometime between 1810 and 1820.

 The parish and town of Rosario itself was established on October 22, 1845 as promulgated by Governor-General Narciso Clavería.

 Pope Francis granted the request for a pontifical coronation on March 3, 2025.
-The Mass and coronation rites were held on October 9, 2025 at the shrine, led by Apostolic Nuncio to the Philippines Archbishop Charles J. Brown representing Pope Leo XIV.
-Also present was Cardinal José F. Advíncula, Metropolitan Archbishop of Manila.
+The Mass and coronation rites were held on October 9, 2025 at the shrine, led by Apostolic Nuncio to the Philippines Archbishop Charles John Brown representing Popes Francis (who died on April 21, 2025) and his successor, Leo XIV.
+Also present was Cardinal Jose Advincula, Metropolitan Archbishop of Manila.